-The District Campus Safety Department supports our School by helping to maintain a safe, secure environment for all people working, attending or visiting WRHS campus.
-Campus Safety Officers are assigned to and working at our School at all times.
-Campus security is here to not only get to know our students and become involved in what is happening at Window Rock High School, but to be there in cases of emergency that require more personnel to control situations.
-Their primary duties include ensuring student safety, eliminating vandalism and identifying non-students from entering the school campus.
+The District Campus Safety Department supports our School by helping to maintain a safe, secure environment for all people working, attending, or visiting TMS campus.
+Campus Safety Officers are assigned to and always working at our School.
+Campus security is here to not only get to know our students and become involved in what is happening at TMS, but to be there in cases of emergency that require more personnel to control situations.
+Their primary duties include ensuring student safety, eliminating vandalism, and identifying non-students from entering the school campus.
 Security also ensures that students do not leave campus without authorization.
 Students leaving campus must get a student pass from the Principal or her designee and present it to Security upon request.
 If a student does not have a pass in her possession when leaving campus, he/she will be required to return to the Principal or her designee to obtain one.
 Failure to comply with a reasonable request by any school staff member constitutes insubordination and may result in disciplinary action.